 An administration charge is any money the landlord demands from the leaseholder for granting approvals under the lease, for the provision of information or documents, for dealing with a failure by the leaseholder to pay ground rent or service charges, or in connection with a breach of the lease.

 A breach of a clause in a lease.
-This could be breaking an obligation or a prohibition that is spelt out in the lease.
+This could be breaking an obligation or a prohibition that is spelled out in the lease.
 A classic example is a covenant for a leaseholder to pay a service charge towards exterior maintenance.

 The collective purchase of the freehold by leaseholders in a building containing flats in accordance with the 1993 Leasehold Reform Housing and Urban Development Act, as amended by the 2002 Commonhold and Leasehold Reform Act.